dthain/compilers-fa23/syllabus.md

 but even one laptop open can be an unavoidable distraction for other people in the class.
 Let's reserve this time for working together.

+Also note that this class is designed to be primarily an in-person learning experience.
+Class recordings are a backup available if you are sick or otherwise excused.
+But don't use recordings as a substitute for attending.

 ## Communications

 Assignments and the course schedule are available on the course website,